divija30-code/OOP-MIni-Project/README.md

-# 🌦 Real Weather App - Now with Memory!
+# 🌦 Real Weather App

 Hey there! 👋
 Welcome to my Weather App — a fun little Java Swing project that fetches real-time weather data and remembers where you've been searching! ☁️🌡️